How to Dress a Potty Training Toddler

 Why Do My Toddler’s Clothes Matter During Potty Training?

 For some toddlers, potty training can be a tricky milestone.
-Boys in particular tend to take a while to get potty training down, according to the American Academy of Pediatrics
+Boys in particular tend to take a while to get potty training down, according to the American Academy of Pediatrics.

 This is a big step for your little one, and the clothes they wear can make or break their potty training success.
 In general, you want to choose toddler clothes that are easy to take on and off.
 When your child can undress themselves with ease, they’ll naturally feel more confident in their ability to use the toilet.
+And since they frequently don't realize they need to potty until it's urgent, clothes with complicated snaps or buttons may cause discouraging accidents.5 Tips for Dressing a Potty Training Toddler

 What your toddler wears during potty training can make a big impact on their potty training success.
 Here are a few considerations for building a potty training wardrobe.